Muukid/muCOSA/README.md

 * `int32_m y` - the y-coordinate of the top-leftest pixel in the window's surface relative to the entire window space of the window system.

 * `muPixelFormat* pixel_format` - the pixel format for the window's surface.
 If the value of this member is equal to 0, no pixel format is specified, and a default compatible one is chosen.
-If the pixel format is specified, muCOSA attempts to choose it, and if unsupported, muCOSA will throw a non-fatal error and default on a compatible pixel format.
+If the pixel format is specified, muCOSA attempts to choose it, and if unsupported, muCOSA will signal a non-fatal error and default on a compatible pixel format.

 * `muWindowCallbacks* callbacks` - the [callback functions](#window-callbacks) for various attributes of the window.
 If this member is equal to 0, no callbacks are specified.
 If this member is not equal to 0, it should be a valid pointer to a `muWindowCallbacks` struct specifying callbacks for the window.